 According to the IWPR, “these structural risk factors often intersect and are exacerbated by racism, discrimination, and harassment on the basis of age, disability, or national origin.”
 In addition, low-wage jobs in and of themselves can make harassment more common or less likely to result in formal complaints against the harasser – two factors that reinforce one another.
 Low-wage jobs are more likely to take place in smaller, less formal workplaces without official mechanisms for lodging complaints, and low-wage workers are less likely to file complaints due to the greater risk of extreme financial hardship if they were to leave or be fired in retaliation.

 A Case Study: Food Services Workers

 According to data from the Equal Employment Opportunity Commission (EEOC), the industry with the largest percentage of sexual harassment claims filed is “accommodation and food services,” accounting for over 14% of all sexual harassment claims.
-One of the largest segments of this group of employees are restaurant workers, such as those in fast food or “tipped server” restaurants.
-The fast-food segment of this industry is particularly egregious in the numbers of self-reported cases of sexual harassment by employees.
+One of the largest segments of this group of employees is restaurant workers, such as those in fast food or “tipped server” restaurants.
+The fast-food segment of this industry is particularly egregious in the number of self-reported cases of sexual harassment by employees.
 Among fast-food employees, a recent survey reports the following:

 two-thirds of female workers and more than half of male workers had experienced sexual harassment from restaurant management